Our Commitment to Being Good Corporate Citizens

 At the core of our approach to corporate citizenship is a commitment to transparency.
 We have developed and published our Corporate Citizenship Report (view PDF | print PDF) to enhance the reporting of our environmental, social, and governance (ESG) efforts; performance; and goals in our key areas of focus, including:

-- Our Leadership — Earning trust through transparency
+- Our Leadership — Conducting our business with transparency and integrity

 - Our People — Building a culture of purpose, learning and quality outcomes

 - Our Communities — Supporting the geographies where we live and work

 - Our Environment — Working safely and sustainably